Start Planning: Book your Manaslu Circuit Adventure for 2024/2025 !

 Detailed Itinerary of Manaslu Circuit Trek

-Manaslu Circuit Trek begins from Kathmandu offering scenic greenery views of the Hilly region of Nepal following the bank of Trishuli River until reaching Benighat, then moving toward Aarughat and finally Soti Khola.
-It takes an entire day to reach Soti Khola.
+Manaslu Circuit Trek begins from Kathmandu offering scenic greenery views of the Hilly region of Nepal following the bank of Trishuli River until reaching Benighat, then moving toward Aarughat, Soti Khola and finally Machha Khola.
+It takes an entire day to reach Machha Khola Khola.

 After beginning the wonderful trek to Machha Khola, the trek then moves toward Jagat village leaving behind Tatopani and Dobhan villages.
 In between Machha Khola and Dobhan, there is a traditional Gurung village called Khorla Besi.
 On reaching Tatopani i.e hot water, you can take a warm bath and relax for a while.
 The trek continues following the bank of the Budhigandaki River and crosses a suspension bridge just to arrive at Dobhan.
 The Nepali meaning of Dobhan is the interflow of two rivers.
 Following the waves, you can see the river getting flattened at Yaru village where you need to cross a long cantilever suspension bridge to reach Jagat.
 Jagat – a Gurung village where you will see a checkpoint to verify the entry permits of the trekkers.
 From today, you are entering the restricted area.